Architecture BRIO engages actively in the creation of contextually appropriate, sustainable design solutions within an increasingly changing world.

 Each project is seen as a challenge.
 But it also is an opportunity to uncover the unique characteristics of these specific conditions.
 It becomes an opportunity to investigate which intervention has a potential for positive change.
 We often ask ourselves which approach can have an impact on the way we deal with our natural and built.
 However appropriateness is not necessarily the most self evident.
 Often an inherent conflict between the context and climate of a project and its chosen typological and functional approach, generates solutions that unexpectedly turn out to be favourable solutions

 Over the past decade the Dutch-Indian firm has been the recipient of numerous national and international awards, such as Archiprix, Europan 2008, World Architecture Community Awards.
 In 2014, they were awarded the “Best Practice in India” at the Trends Excellence Awards 2014.
-The studio was selected amongst the “AD100“, the Architectural Digest India list of the most influential designers in India and South Asia in 2014, 2016, 2017, 2018 and 2019.
+The studio was selected amongst the “AD100“, the Architectural Digest India list of the most influential designers in India and South Asia in 2014, and from 2016 to 2022.